 How To Remove Sharp Edges From Guitar Frets

-There is nothing more frustrating than having your instrument develop issues.
-In some cases, there are some issues that just make it downright uncomfortable to play.
-Sharp guitar frets are one of those things that can’t be ignored.
+There is nothing more frustrating than having your instrument develop technical issues.
+In some cases, there are some things that just make it downright uncomfortable to play.
+Sharp guitar frets are one of them.
 They basically prevent you from playing it altogether.

 What Causes Sharp Frets?

-When you begin to realize, the frets are sharp or stick out from the neck farther than they used to.
-It’s normally pretty bad.
+When you begin to realize the frets are sharp or stick out from the neck farther than they used to, It’s normally already pretty bad.
 This is how it goes for all players who begin to experience this issue.
 There are a few reasons why this happens.

 The frets are metal and will never shrink or expand normally, at least not any faster than the neck.
 The neck itself, being made of wood and a hygroscopic material, can shrink and expand by quite a bit.
 If the guitar is stored in a dry environment for a long period of time, the moisture in the wood will be removed.